Jethet/wiki-hh/CSS/generalCSS.md

   display: table;
 }
 ```

-#### Padding and margin

-**Margin** is the whitespace *around* the element
-**Padding** is the whitespace *inside* the element

-Padding and margin can be set in a number of ways, following a specific order:
-* padding/margin: top right bottom left `padding: 10px 20px 30px 5px`
-* padding/margin: top right/left bottom `margin: 10px 20px 5px`
-* padding/margin: top/bottom right/left `padding: 5px 15px`
-* padding/margin: all `margin: 20px`
-You can also set one specific padding or margin, for example `padding-right: 10px` or `margin-top: 30px`.

 #### Box model

 In CSS everything is a box.
 The default size of a box is based on the content.
 This excludes the border and padding that is added